Changing into a lion is all fun and growls—until it isn’t.

-“Pardon me, sir, but your foot’s snagged on my dress.”
-The cultured voice cascaded over him like a heaven-sent waterfall, at odds with the jarring way she tried to wrench her long, surprisingly dry skirts from beneath his boot.
+“Pardon me, sir, but your foot snagged on my dress.”
+The cultured voice cascaded over him like a heaven-sent waterfall, at odds with the jarring way its owner tried to wrench her long, surprisingly dry skirts from beneath his boot.

-Experience had taught Nash that folks usually left a sleeping man alone, thinking he was drunk most likely, and would refrain from asking him to scoot over.
-That was the pertinent motivation—if he was going to be trapped inside, then he’d make blame certain he had all the space he could muster.
-He always left a couple of extra inches between his body and the side of the coach, celebrating privately whenever he managed to secure more than the typical sixteen inches allotted to paying dolts like himself.
+Folks left a slumbering man alone—Nash knew by now, reckoning he was drunk most likely—and refrained from asking him to scoot over.
+That was the pertinent motivation; if he was going to be trapped inside, then he’d make blame certain he had every bit of space he could muster.
+He always claimed an extra thumb’s width between his body and the side of the coach, celebrating whenever he managed to secure more than the typical sixteen inches allotted to paying chaps like himself.

 He’d begun his flight out of London as an outside passenger on the Royal Mail Coach—because it moved faster than lightning—but the incessant rains drove him inside and onto a public conveyance.
-He never could abide being exposed to the elements when it was pouring.
+Never could abide being exposed to the elements when it was pouring.

 “Mister!
 My dress,” the female hissed, trying in vain to arrange herself across from him.
 “It’s caught under your boot!”

-She pulled harder and he glanced at her through slitted lids, but the frilly contraption perched precariously atop her head completely hid her face.
+She pulled harder and he glanced at her through slitted lids, but the frothy contraption perched precariously atop her head hid her face.

 Did she know that he’d stepped on her trailing hem on purpose?

-Could she tell he was fighting back a smirk at her pathetically puny efforts to free her skirts?
-Did she have any idea of his pathetically useless existence?
+Could she tell he was fighting back a gloat at her pathetic efforts to free her skirts?
+Did she have any idea of his pathetic existence?